Workflow Review Retouching Gear Wacom Movink

 That matters for photographers.
 Whether you are working on beauty retouching, skin cleanup, local adjustments, layer masks, or detailed commercial image work, direct pen-on-screen editing shortens the gap between what your eye sees and what your hand is doing.

-Why this workflow is strong The Wacom Movink gives photographers a genuine pen display workflow in a much more portable form, making it especially appealing for laptop-based retouching, travel editing, and flexible studio setups.
+The Wacom Movink gives photographers a genuine pen display workflow in a much more portable form, making it especially appealing for laptop-based retouching, travel editing, and flexible studio setups.

 Build quality and portability